AndyHuntYork/AudioKit-Course-Materials/5-MultipleSampleTriggering/README.md

 Similar to some of the other examples you've seen so far, we'll rely on `UIButton`s to control our sampling instrument.
-Whenever we press a button, we'll tell our `AudioSampler` class that we want the corresponding `AKAudioPlayer` instance to play:
+Whenever we press a button, we'll tell our `AudioSampler` class that we want the corresponding `AKAudioPlayer` instance to call the class method that controls our sampler's
+playback:

 ```